sap-tutorials/Tutorials/tutorials/abap-env-rfc/abap-env-rfc.md

     |                         | Without Load Balancing
     |  Application Server     | **IP address of the on-premise server, e.g. of `NPL`**
     | Instance Number         | **`00`**
     |  Virtual Host           | e.g. **`nplhost`**.
-This represents an external hostname, so that you can hide the internal hostname from the outside world. **You will need this external hostname and port later, when creating a destination from SAP Cloud Cockpit**.
+This represents an external hostname, so that you can hide the internal hostname from the outside world. **You will need this external hostname and port later, when creating a destination from SAP BTP cockpit**.
     |  Virt.
 Inst.
 No.        | **`00`**
     | Principal Type | None
     |Description | Optional